 X-rays will not show the cyst or a meniscal tear, but they will show other problems that may be present, including arthritis.

-MRIs can help the provider see the cyst and look for any meniscal injury that caused the cyst.
+MRIs can help the provider see the cyst and look for any meniscal injury or other problems that caused the cyst.

 Often, no treatment is needed.
 The provider can watch the cyst over time.

 If the cyst is painful, the goal of treatment is to correct the problem that is causing the cyst.
 Sometimes, a steroid injection to the knee can help reduce the swelling.

 Sometimes, a cyst can be drained (aspirated), however, the cyst often returns.
 In rare cases, it is removed with surgery if it becomes very large or causes symptoms.
 The cyst has a high chance of returning if the underlying cause is not addressed.
 The surgery may also damage nearby blood vessels and nerves.

 A Baker cyst will not cause any long-term harm, but it can be annoying and painful.
 The symptoms of Baker cysts often come and go.